-Halifax Township does not own, operate, or maintain any community wastewater collection/treatment system at this time.
-HAWASA annually submits a Chapter 94 report to DEP for its wastewater treatment facility.
+Westfall Township, Milford Township, Milford Borough, and Matamoras Borough do not own, operate, or maintain any community wastewater collection/treatment system at this time.
+MATW annually submits a Chapter 94 report to DEP for its wastewater treatment facility.
 Wastewater flow projections used in this Act 537 Plan are consistent with those included in the Chapter 94 reports.

-6.1.3 Plans Developed Under the Federal Clean Streams Law, Water Quality or Clean Water Acts Public sewage generated as a result of Alternative 4D identified in this Plan will be conveyed the HAWASA WWTP for treatment and disposal to the Susquehanna River, a tributary to the Chesapeake Bay.
-Currently, no TMDL is issued in the Lower Susquehanna River Watershed.
-The HAWASA WWTP is in the preliminary design phase for an upgrade in capacity currently being performed by HAWASA's Engineers.
-The upgrade in capacity will take into account projected flows from the alternatives identified in this Plan and the proposed HAWASA WWTP Upgrade Project will be designed to comply with the established water quality criteria identified within the WWTP's most recent NPDES Permit with requirements for the Chesapeake Bay Program.
+6.1.3 Plans Developed Under the Federal Clean Streams Law, Water Quality or Clean Water Acts

+Public sewage generated as a result of Alternatives 2B, 3B and 6F identified in this Plan will be conveyed via the MATW WWTP for treatment and disposal to the Delaware River.
+Currently, there are no TMDL requirements in Pike County.
+The MATW WWTP has available hydraulic capacity for the project flows from the alternatives identified in this plan.
+Since the available upgrades in capacity have already been completed and approved by the DEP and DRBC and no further hydraulic upgrades are planned, the MATW WWTP meets the requirements.

-6.1.4 Antidegradation Requirements Contained in Chapters 93, 95, and 102
+6.1.4 Anti-degradation Requirements Contained in Chapters 93, 95, and 102

 The implementation of the recommended alternatives identified in this Act 537 Plan would not result in a conflict with the regulations of Chapter 93, Water Quality Standards; Chapter 95, Wastewater Treatment Requirements; or Chapter 102, Erosion and Sediment Control.
-The receiving wastewater treatment system to serve the Planning Area (HAWASA WWTP) is in the preliminary design phase for an upgrade in capacity currently being performed by HAWASA's Engineers.
-The upgrade in capacity will take into account projected flows from the alternatives identified in this Plan and the proposed HAWASA WWTP Upgrade Project will be designed to comply with the established water quality criteria.

-It is expected that the construction of public sewer extensions to serve the Planning Area will enhance water quality in the Township by reducing the number of active, improperly functioning OLDS.
-Any sewer system improvements constructed within the Planning Area during implementation of the selected alternatives will have a soil and erosion sedimentation control plan prepared as part of the preliminary design stage of the project.
-Therefore, a Water Quality

-Antidegradation Report is not required.
+It is expected that the construction of public sewer extensions to serve the Planning Area will enhance water quality in the Planning Areas by reducing the number of active, improperly functioning OLDS.
+Any sewer system improvements constructed within the Planning Area during implementation of the selected alternatives will implement a soil and erosion sedimentation control plan.
+Finally, the MATW WWTP discharges directly to the Delaware River which has a Chapter 93 designation of Warm-Water Fishery (WWF).
+Therefore, a Water Quality Antidegradation Report is not required.